fdietz/sprockets_standalone_example/README.markdown

     $ bundle exec rake assets:precompile

-To start a Rack-based server:
+To start the Sinatra example app:

     $ bundle exec rake assets:rackup

 Background
 ----------

-All example content can be found in src/ directory.
+All example content can be found in assets/ directory.
 All generated output will reside in build/ directory.

 Following Rails 3.1 conventions all assets have an MD5 hashsum filename generated.

 Additionally there's a manifest.yml created which contains a mapping of each assets path to it's versioned path.

+The sinatra app loads all assets with an asset helper method which supports passing :debug => true options.
+This will include all individual files instead of a single compiled file.

 Contact
 -------